Stuycs-K/finalproject-10-lin-abi-steinmetz-naomi-jaffe-otzar/DEVLOGS/DEVLOG-Abigail.md

 ### 2024-05-27 - Updating README.md and writing script for presentation
 In class, worked on re-reading the articles and resources we used in our research to compile into a readable format for our README.md and script presentation.
 All work on google doc.

+At home, finished up README.md script, will be importing it into the file along with links and images tommorow.

 At home, continuing to add to sources and outside uses of audio stegography with images and article sources.
 All work on google doc.

 ### 2024-05-28 - Updating README.md and writing script for presentation